Sri Lanka travel advice

 Sri Lanka - Exercise a high degree of caution

-Exercise a high degree of caution in Sri Lanka due to the economic crisis which has led to shortages of basic necessities including fuel, food and medicines.
+Exercise a high degree of caution in Sri Lanka due to demonstrations, the threat of terrorist attacks and crime.

 Back to top